Working with children clearance review

 • Name of the government agency that made the decision you want reviewed (Office of the Children's Guardian)

-• Date the original decision was made by the Children's Guardian and their reference number.
+• Date the original decision was made by the Office of the Children's Guardian and their reference number.

 • Date you received the decision.

-• Copy of the original decision (the letter sent to you by the Children's Guardian).
+• Copy of the original decision (the letter sent to you by the Office of the Children's Guardian).

 • A brief outline of why you think the decision is wrong.

-Do you need an urgent stay of the decision?
+Do you need a stay of the decision?

 Applying to NCAT does not mean that you can participate in child related employment.
 You are committing an offence if you apply for, undertake or remain in child related employment before NCAT makes a final decision.

-The purpose of a directions hearing is to agree on what the parties need to do to prepare the case for hearing.
-Normally you will be given a timetable to file your evidence with NCAT and give it to the Children's Guardian.
+You will be given a timetable to file your evidence with NCAT and give it to the Office of the Children's Guardian.

 Look through the documents provided by the Children's Guardian.